kflansburg/xshop/README.md

 #### Creating a Project
 Start a new project ( as an example we will use the Heartbleed bug ):

 ```
 xshop new openssl Heartbleed
 ```

 The general format is `xshop new [target library] [project name]`.
 The project name doesn't matter and is for personal organization.
 The target library should be what is used to name the source tarballs.

-This creates the default folder structure mentioned above.
-The containers folder holds the Docker build context for each participant container in the test environement.
-The docker-compose.yml describes these containers and any linking between them.
-The test directory contains a file of hook functions, `xshop_test.py`, which allow you to describe how your code should be executed to perform the test, and in which container.
-The whole test directory is copied into every container during testing and the hooks run.

-For this example, the docker-compose.yml file is fine because we want to have a the target running a rudimentary OpenSSL server, and the attacker connecting to it to perform the exploit.
-In the test folder, I place a python script whose main() function performs the attack and returns 1 for success and 0 for failure.
-In xshop\_test.py:
+In the test folder, I place a python script whose main() function performs the attack and returns 2 for success and 0 for failure.
+In `xshop\_test.py`:

 ```
 import os
 import heartbleed